All about Dubai’s ban on single-use plastic

 How is single-use plastic harmful?

-Wonder why are single-use plastics bad for the environment?
+Wonder why single-use plastics are bad for the environment?
 The major reason is that plastic takes 20 to 500 years to decompose, often ending up as damaging debris in the world’s oceans.
 Even if you burn it, plastic releases toxins that pollute the air, further contributing to the climate crisis.

 How many countries have banned single-use plastic?